exoclime/HELIOS-K/README.md

  * NmaxSample:	Maximum Number of resample coefficients for K(y)

 When using a Desktop GPU running an x session, the runtime of a single kernel launch can be limited to a few seconds.
-Chosing smaller values for nlmax and nthmax splitts the kernel into smaller parts.
+Choosing smaller values for nlmax and nthmax splits the kernel into smaller parts.
 But it makes the Code a bit slower.

 # Input Files #